 We acknowledged that the terms and conditions stated, "... the extra winnings will be paid in free Bet tokens, in £/€ or currency equivalent" but considered that was a significant term likely to affect consumers’ understanding of the offer.
 Therefore, we considered that it should have been included in the ad itself and concluded that its omission was likely to mislead consumers.

 The ad breached CAP Code (Edition 12) rule 8.17 8.17 All marketing communications or other material referring to promotions must communicate all applicable significant conditions or information where the omission of such conditions or information is likely to mislead.
 Significant conditions or information may, depending on the circumstances, include: (Significant conditions for promotional marketing).

 The ad must not appear again in its current form.
-We told Ladbrokes Betting & Gaming Ltd not use images that were likely to be of particular appeal to children or young people in future gambling ads.
+We told Ladbrokes Betting & Gaming Ltd to ensure that ads for their future promotions included relevant applicable significant terms and conditions where their omission was likely to mislead.